pyOpenSci/lessons/clean-modular-code/checks-conditionals/about-python-functions.md

 Functions can help you to both eliminate repetition and improve efficiency by making it more modular.

-Modulare code is code that is separated into independent units that can be reused and even combined to complete a longer chain of tasks.
+Modular code is separated into independent units that can be reused and even combined to complete a longer chain of tasks.

 :::{figure} ../images/clean-code/functions-for-all-things.png
 :alt: You can implement strategies such as loops and functions in your code to replace tasks that you are performing over and over.
 Source: Francois Michonneau.